adrianratnapala/2023-web-censorship-laws/web-safetyism.md

+This age of internet censorship should have been the chance for the free world to show America the inferiority of it's ways.
+But, thanks to the rise of web safetyism, governments around the world instead determined to vindicate the most paranoid rantings of gun-toting, liberty fanatics from James Madison onwards.
+Governments are starting to make censorship mandatory, and America's constitutional order is starting to look like the world's only line of defense.

 Like many governing authorities around the world, [Australia's Minister for Communications](https://minister.infrastructure.gov.au/rowland) is concerned to hold digital platforms to account for the supposedly inadequate way they